-When there is only one person or entity capable of providing a particular product or service, or when sole source procurement is needed to maintain program continuity or compatibility with existing equipment, these circumstances must be documented.
-The Purchasing Director or designee may then authorize a sole source procurement and waive the requirement for a competitive procurement process.
+When there is only one person or entity capable of providing a particular good or service, or when sole source procurement is needed to maintain program continuity or compatibility with existing equipment, these circumstances must be documented.
+The Purchasing Director or designee may then authorize a sole source procurement and waive the requirement for multiple quotes or a Competitive Procurement process.